 Shutdown occurs when a severe error is detected that prevents further processing.
-The Cx486SLC microprocessor shuts down as a result of a protection fault while attempting to process a double fault as well as the conditions referenced in Chapter 2.
-Signaling its entrance into the shutdown state, a shutdown indication cycle is performed.
-The shutdown indication cycle is identified by the state of the bus cycle definition signals (M/IO#=1, D/C#=0, W/R#=1, LOCK=1) and an address of 0h (A23-A1 = 0, BHE# = 1, BLE#=0).
+Signaling its entrance into the shutdown state, the CPU issues a shutdown indication cycle.
+The shutdown indication cycle is identified by the state of the bus cycle definition signals (M/IO#=1, D/C#=0,

+W/R#=1, LOCK=1) and an address of 0h (A23-A1 = 0, BHE# = 1, BLE#=0).
 The shutdown indication cycle must be acknowledged by READY# asserted.
-A shut down Cx486SLC microprocessor resumes execution only when NMI or RESET is asserted.
+A shut down Cx486SLC/e microprocessor resumes execution only when NMI or RESET is asserted.
 Figure 3-15 illustrates a shutdown cycle using pipelined addressing.